Licensing Guides

 8. How Long Does it Take to Get an HVAC Contractors License in Utah?

-Heating, ventilation, air conditioning and refrigeration systems are complicated and becoming more technologically complex every year.
-According to the U.S. Bureau of Labor Statistics, there are over 415,800 heating, air conditioning, and refrigeration mechanics and installers nationwide and Utah employs 5,620 of them.
-Employment is projected to grow 6% from 2022 to 2032 throughout the country, adding more than 20,000 of these skilled workers to the ranks.
-That growth rate is expected to be much higher in Utah — projected at a whopping 46%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+Employment is projected to grow 8% from 2024 to 2034 throughout the country, adding more than 40,000 of these skilled workers to the ranks.
+In Utah, that growth rate is projected to be much higher at 34%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 » Want to grow your HVAC business?
 Click here to get a demo.

-A large part of what HVAC contractors and technicians do is replace and repair existing systems.
-And, as more of an emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to comply with these new standards.
+A large part of what HVAC contractors and technicians do is replace and repair existing HVAC systems.
+As more emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to comply with these new standards.
 Licensing requirements for HVAC contractors vary from state to state and, in some cases, from locality to locality.
-Utah is fairly uniform statewide, but in many cities you will still need to apply for local permitting and have an inspector sign off on your work.
+Utah licensure is uniform statewide at the contractor level.

 Licensing Requirements for HVAC Contractors in Utah

-Does Utah require a license to work as an HVAC Contractor?
+Is a license required to work as an HVAC/Mechanical Contractor in Utah?
 Yes.

-Utah does not register apprentices or license HVAC technicians, but the state does require a Utah contractors license for HVAC business owners.
+Utah does not register apprentices or license HVAC technicians, but the state does require a Utah contractor’s license for HVAC business owners.
 That means to legally perform heating, air conditioning and refrigeration work in the state of Utah, you must be a licensed contractor or an apprentice or technician working under a licensed contractor.
-HVAC Contractor licenses are issued through the Utah Department of Commerce — Division of Occupational and Professional Licensing (DOPL).

 Some cities in Utah also require that you have a business license to legally engage in contracting within their city limits.
 For instance, Salt Lake City requires a business license for all trades, including mechanical contractors.
 You should always check with local authorities to be sure you’re meeting the legal requirements where you are engaging in business.